ghostdevv/jellycommands/docs/guide/migrate/components.md

 -   Node v20.13.1
 -   Discord.js v14.15.3

-## "Features"
+## "Components"

 Previously, you had to keep your `commands`/`events`/`buttons` in seperate folders, and configure them seperately.
 However, this enforced a file structure that was uninituitive.
 It also meant we kept having to add new options as we introduced new features to JellyCommands.
-To fix this we've encompassed everything under a new option called "features".
-You can now co-locate your `commands`/`events`/`buttons` (or "features"), and export them however you like.
+To fix this we've encompassed everything under a new option called "components".
+You can now co-locate your `commands`/`events`/`buttons` (or "components"), and export them however you like.

 ```diff lang="ts"
 const client = new JellyCommands({